John Steinbeck IV: Biography

 In 1984, Steinbeck was diagnosed with hemochromatosis, a genetic disease that causes iron retention.
 After years of heavy drinking, he quit in 1988.
-He became very interested in alcoholism's genetic aspects, and participated in Twelve-Step Programs.
+He became very interested in alcoholism's genetic aspects, and participated in twelve-step programs.

-It was Steinbeck who broke the story of Ösel Tendzin's AIDS to the Boulder press.
+It was Steinbeck who broke the story of Ösel Tendzin's AIDS status to the Boulder press.
 A renewal of his journalistic career ensued as he wrote about the Dalai Lama, Tibetan Buddhism, and alcoholism.
-In 1990, he began his autobiography as follows:

-"The reasons for attempting to write this book could be summed up simply by my desire to live free from fear.
+In 1990, he began his autobiography as follows:The reasons for attempting to write this book could be summed up simply by my desire to live free from fear.
 However, the path leading to that sort of fruition has, along its border, a lot of fearful things that at first glance can cause panic, or resentment, or shame.
 There is also charity and sanity, which accompany this sort of voyage like good dolphins on a good quest.
-Frankly, I feel blessed that these guiding elements have never abandoned me and, as I and others continue to recover from the effects of my actions, I am encouraged that these qualities will endure, even shine."

-In 1990, Steinbeck was diagnosed with a ruptured disc.
+Frankly, I feel blessed that these guiding elements have never abandoned me and, as I and others continue to recover from the effects of my actions, I am encouraged that these qualities will endure, even shine.In 1990, Steinbeck was diagnosed with a ruptured disc.
 He underwent corrective surgery on February 7, 1991, and died immediately after the operation.
 In 2001, his posthumous memoir The Other Side of Eden: Life With John Steinbeck was published by Prometheus Books.
 The book jacket reads: "Left unfinished at his untimely death, this testament to his life is here reconstructed by Nancy Steinbeck.
 Interweaving her own reminiscences of her life with John Steinbeck IV, Nancy has created an engrossing account from two perspectives: John's memories of his chaotic and adventurous upbringing and her own thoughts on their journey together to make a new life apart from the long shadow of a famous father and a troubled past."
 The book was co-distributed by the Hazelden Foundation, a treatment center for drug and alcohol addiction.
 Publishers Weekly said, "More than a memoir, this is a powerful account of healing and liberation.
 This book can help many people."